1 Principles topenlarge

 The figure-of-eight wire loop lies on the anterior surface of the patella and acts as a tension band when tightened.

 Choose a wire of sufficient strength to withstand the tensile forces generated in the figure-of-eight loop (1.0 – 1.25 mm diameter).

 Combination of techniques

-Alternatively, suture fixation may be helpful for inferior pole patellar fractures (A1-, and C1.3-type fractures), especially with comminution and/or osteoporosis.
-Click here to learn about the suture fixation.
+Alternatively, suture fixation may be helpful for inferior pole patellar fractures, especially with comminution and/or osteoporosis.

 The principle of tension band wiring is to convert the tension forces into compression, as the knee is flexed.
 Reduction and fixation can be achieved in two ways, either by first reducing the fracture and then drilling the K-wires through the reduced fragments (outside-in technique) or by first drilling the wires into the unreduced fragments followed by reduction and completion of the fixation (inside-out technique).